PeARSearch/PeARS-OMD/README.md

     sudo apt install python3-virtualenv

-Then change into the PeARS-lite directory:
+Then change into the PeARS-OMD directory:

-    cd PeARS-lite
+    cd PeARS-OMD

 Then run: